Friendly-Technologies/Friendly-LwM2M-Client/docs/description/test.md

 \page testing_tag Testing

-For checing and testing we used several utils.<br />
+For checking and testing we used several utils.<br />

 Tool **Cppcheck** for static analysis for C/C++ code (version 2.7).
 It provides unique code analysis to detect bugs and focuses on detecting undefined behaviour and dangerous coding constructs.<br />
 **Catch2** framework (version 3.4.0) for unit testing.<br />